 Private student loans for college carry higher interest rates than government student loans, in general.
-Currently, rates on private student loans are from 5% to 12% compared with about 4% for government student loans, according to FinAid.
-You may be able to deduct the interest on a student loan, however, but only up to $2,500 a year, and only if you are a single filer earning less than $75,000.
+Currently, rates on private student loans are from 5% to 12% compared with about 4.45% for government undergraduate student loans.5 You may be able to deduct the interest on a student loan, however, but only up to $2,500 a year, and only if you are a single filer earning less than $80,000 or $165,000 for married filing jointly.
 If you make more than that, you can't deduct the interest.
-In general, it is a good idea to pay down student debt above 8% interest.
+In general, it is a good idea to pay down student debt above 8% interest as a rough rule of thumb.
+What you really want to do is compare your expected after-tax investment return (if you invested the money) with the student loan interest rate.
+If your student loan is at 9%, paying off your loan is like getting a risk-free return of 9% on your investments.
+All this can get pretty complicated so you may want to consult with a professional financial planner.
 This is especially true when this debt is not tax deductible.

 While you may still have a government student loan, car loan, or a mortgage, these loans typically have much lower interest rates.
 That's why it can make sense to bump up your 401(k) contributions and continue to make the minimum monthly payments on these loans vs. trying to pay them down earlier.

 These loans have lower interest rates, and some offer tax benefits.
 That's why it generally makes sense to make only the minimum monthly payments on them.
-For instance, mortgage interest is deductible for federal tax purposes, and rates have been at historical lows, right now around 4% for a 30-year fixed loan.
-Car loans are about 3%.
-Government undergraduate student loans are currently around 4%, and the interest may be tax deductible.
+For instance, mortgage interest is deductible for federal tax purposes.
+Homeowners can deduct the interest paid on mortgages up to $750,000 for homes purchased after December 15, 2017.
+For mortgages taken out before December 15, 2017, interest paid on mortgages up to $1 million may be deducted.
+Interest rates have been at historical lows, right now around 4% for a 30-year fixed loan.
+Car loans are about 4.5%.
+Government undergraduate student loans are currently 4.45%, and the interest may be tax deductible.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917